AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

 <hr>

 **Note**: You can learn more about this somewhat advanced topic, if you're interested, in the article [Signaling and video calling]().
-Code similar to this, but much more complete, is used in that example.
+Code similar to this, but much more complete, is used in that example. <!-- refer to the "Client-side_Web_APIs" folder -->

 (I might add the information from the **Signaling and video calling** article in a subfolder when I start creating folders for the [Client-side web APIs](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Client-side_Web_APIs#client-side-web-apis) JavaScript folder.)